insin/nwb/docs/Testing.md

 - [Using a Test Context Module](#using-a-test-context-module)
 - [Code Coverage](#code-coverage)

-### Default Settings
+### Default Testing Setup

 By default, tests are written in `*-test.js` files in the `tests/` directory.

 [Mocha](https://mochajs.org/) is configured as the default test framework and [expect](https://github.com/mjackson/expect) is made available by default for assertions and spies without having to install it in your own `devDependencies`.

-Don't worry if none of the above is to your taste, as [Karma can be configured using the nwb config file](/docs/Configuration.md#karma-object).
+If you'd rather set things up differently, [Karma can be configured using the nwb config file](/docs/Configuration.md#karma-object).

 #### Example Test